FAQs2022-09-27T11:42:51-06:00

 For all the information on why you should join our association, please click here to visit our blog.

-A Massage Therapy Student member is someone who is currently enrolled in their first year or second year.
+A Student Massage Therapist member is someone who is currently enrolled in their first year or second year.

-An Massage Therapy Associate member is someone who has completed first year and is continuing their education to obtain a minimum of a 2200 hour diploma.
+An Associate Massage Therapist member is someone who has completed first year, is continuing their education to obtain a minimum of a 2200 hour diploma, and has obtained professional liability insurance through the associations broker.

 A Full Massage Therapist, Spa Therapist, or Registered Massage Therapist member has completed a 2200 hour program AND submitted all necessary documentation to the CMMOTA required to obtain and maintain their membership with the Association.